alanmitchell/bmon/docs/source/calculated-fields.rst

 .. image:: /_static/calc_ex1.png

-In the top box, a Sensor ID has been created, in this example:
+In the first box, a Sensor ID has been created, in this example:
 ``elmendorf_temp``. ``Title`` and ``Unit`` entries are filled out as they are for standard sensors.
 The ``Calculated Field`` box must be checked.
 For gathering outdoor dry-bulb temperature, the